List of Dutch inventions and innovations: Huygens eyepiece (1670s)

 Huygens eyepieces consist of two plano-convex lenses with the plane sides towards the eye separated by an air gap.
 The lenses are called the eye lens and the field lens.
 The focal plane is located between the two lenses.
 It was invented by Christiaan Huygens in the late 1660s and was the first compound (multi-lens) eyepiece.
 Huygens discovered that two air spaced lenses can be used to make an eyepiece with zero transverse chromatic aberration.
 These eyepieces work well with the very long focal length telescopes (in Huygens day they were used with single element long focal length non-achromatic refracting telescopes, including very long focal length aerial telescopes).
 This optical design is now considered obsolete since with today's shorter focal length telescopes the eyepiece suffers from short eye relief, high image distortion, chromatic aberration, and a very narrow apparent field of view.
 Since these eyepieces are cheap to make they can often be found on inexpensive telescopes and microscopes.
 Because Huygens eyepieces do not contain cement to hold the lens elements, telescope users sometimes use these eyepieces in the role of "solar projection", i.e. projecting an image of the Sun onto a screen.
 Other cemented eyepieces can be damaged by the intense, concentrated light of the Sun.

 Microorganisms (1670s)

-Replica of microscope by Leeuwenhoek.
-Van Leeuwenhoek is considered to be the first to observe and describe microorganisms using a microscope.

 Using an improved simple microscope, in 1673 Antonie van Leeuwenhoek becomes the first to discover, observe, describe, study and conduct scientific experiments with single-celled organisms, which he originally referred to as animalcules, and which now referred to as micro-organisms or microbes.
 For these observations he created at least 25 simple microscopes, of differing types, of which only nine survive.
 His simple microscopes were made of silver or copper frames, holding specially shaped single glass sphere that acted as a small lens.
 The smaller the sphere, the more it magnified.
 Those that have survived are capable of magnification up to 275 times.
 It is suspected that Van Leeuwenhoek possessed units that could magnify up to 500 times.